jwcxz/ACRIS/avr/prj/rftxer/README.md

 2. Provide capability for LED controllers to report back their status in their ACK payloads and pass it up to the application layer.

-3. Lots of other stuff.
+3. Lots of other stuff, like multiple-transmitter support.